Enteee/git-sync-mirror/README.md

 *Features*:
 * Authentication with https tokens
 * If needed, use a different HTTPS Proxy for source and destination
-* TLS-Trust On First Use: Seamlessly run this container behind a https scanning proxy
+* [TLS-Trust On First Use]: Seamlessly run this container behind a https scanning proxy
 * Skip certificate checks (don't do that)
 * Configure time to sleep between synchronization attempts